DWI

 Notice of Suspension

-After a DWI arrest, if you either fail a breath or blood test (with a BAC of 0.08% or higher) or refuse to take a chemical test, the arresting officer will confiscate your driver's license and issue a temporary driving permit.
+After a DWI arrest, if you fail a breath or blood test (with a BAC of 0.08% or higher) or refuse to take a chemical test, the arresting officer will confiscate your driver's license and issue a temporary driving permit.
+You will receive a Notice of Suspension, informing you that your driver's license will be suspended after 40 days unless you request an ALR hearing.
+Acting swiftly upon receiving this notice is crucial to maintaining your driving privileges.

 Requesting an ALR Hearing

 You have 15 days from the date of the Notice of Suspension to request an ALR hearing to contest the suspension.
 If you do not request a hearing within this period, your driver's license will be automatically suspended after 40 days.
+This is an essential step and should be handled with urgency.

 Scheduling the ALR Hearing